hipvlady/MLGuru/readme.md

 ![image](.pictures/dwight.jpg)
 ## Overview
-Welcome to the MLGuru content guide.
+Welcome to the **ML Guru** content guide.
 I appreciate assistance from the consortium and community members for content creation and upkeep.

 ## Getting Help